Neamar/DUCK/rosa_on_himself.md

 place in 1952 (the previous Norway Olympics).
 But then the editors decided (as they should) that I should show Lillehammer, so from then on I was cooked.
-<P> It was an "imaginary story".
+It was an "imaginary story".
 I never really happened.
-That may
-be another reason its American publication was of little interest to me...
+That may be another reason its American publication was of little interest to me...
 I see it as a fictitious fiction.

 <hr />

-<P> I checked my own photocopies, and I'll be danged if there
-wasn't a lil' Lemming with a Locket.
+I checked my own photocopies, and I'll be danged if there wasn't a lil' Lemming with a Locket.
 I had completely forgotten I'd stuck him in there!
 I must have done it as an afterthought while inking (which is when I stick in sometimes what I think are the